 In addition, only authorized employees can conduct closings/settlements and only those team members with satisfactory credit reports and background checks are authorized signatories on escrow accounts.
 In addition, our closing and settlement employees are always learning more skills to do their jobs better and more efficiently.

-Client Security is a Top Priority
+Consumer Security is a Top Priority

 Documents containing NPI is transmitted from our offices using a vendor specializing in safe delivery of documents with encryption and password protection.
 Sensitive documents at all Focus Title locations are promptly shredded and disposed of when they need to be discarded and the company regularly tests and updates its Disaster Recovery Plan.